 Liability For a Truck Collision

-Often, the drivers involved in the crash could be held responsible for injuries sustained in a crash, but the company that employed the truck driver may also be liable for damages.
+Often, the drivers involved in the crash could be held responsible for injuries sustained in a crash, but the company that employed the semi driver may also be liable for damages.
 The Federal Motor Carrier Safety Administration (FMCSA) sets forth specific guidelines for trucking companies to follow, and any breach of these that leads to a subsequent injury could signal liability.

 For example, a trucking company may be held liable if they hire an inexperienced driver or one who fails a drug or alcohol test, and it leads to the driver causing a crash.
 Additionally, a trucking company may also be liable for a collision if it incentivizes a driver to work more than allowed by government regulations and the fatigued driver’s negligence leads to a wreck.